-Growth and development are expressed in the emblem with the help of special symbols, rushing up and in breadth.
+The emblem expresses growth and development through special symbols, rushing upward and broadening.
 The Whataburger logo also hints at the layered nature of the burgers sold online.
 The dish is an excellent choice for friendly gatherings and communication.

 Meaning and History

-Dobson wanted his burger shop to be the best, so he tried in every way to make it stand out from the competition.
-He decorated the gable with a striped “W” in orange and white back in the early years.
+Dobson wanted his burger shop to be the best, so he did everything he could to make it stand out from the competition.
+He decorated the roof with an orange-and-white-striped “W” in the early years.
 This combination and order of colors were chosen on purpose.
-The restaurant owner had once built radio masts, and they are mostly painted in white and orange stripes – it makes it easier for pilots to see an obstacle.
+The restaurant owner once built radio masts, mostly painted white with orange stripes, to make them easier for pilots to see.
 He hoped his “W” would be as visible to customers as radio towers are to airplane drivers.

-Later, the logo received wings and became the main element of the logo, which has been used since 1972.
-Within ten years, Whataburger realized that its logo was very similar to the character Wonder Woman, created by DC Comics.
-The management of the restaurants decided not to raise the scandal.
+Later, the logo gained wings and became the main element, which has been used since 1972.
+Within ten years, Whataburger realized its logo resembled the character Wonder Woman, created by DC Comics.
+The restaurant’s management decided not to raise the scandal.
 However, the Flying W burger was introduced earlier than a similar visual sign of the superheroine, so their diplomacy is enviable.
-The similarity of the two logos only bothered Whataburger in 2016, when DC Comics set out to sell Wonder Woman branded food products.
+The similarity between the two logos only bothered Whataburger in 2016, when DC Comics sought to sell Wonder Woman-branded food products.

 What is Whataburger?